The ESL Summer Institute

 - accrue professional development clock hours

-The Institute is offered every summer through a partnership between the University of Delaware College of Arts & Sciences and the Delaware Department of Education Title III Program Office.
+The Institute is offered every summer through a partnership between the University of Delaware and the Delaware Department of Education Title III Program Office.
 It is taught by faculty from the UD English Language Institute.
 The program is also offered as a UD course, LING 499 (undergraduate) and 699 (graduate): “Issues in Teaching English Language Learners/Second Language Acquisition and Bilingualism”

-The 2021 Summer Institute will be an online course using a mixture of synchronous (live via Zoom) and asynchronous online learning (modules you work through at your own pace).
-It will run in UD’s 5-week summer session from June 7 – July 9, with assignments due at the end of July.
+The 2022 Summer Institute will be an online course using a mixture of synchronous (live via Zoom) and asynchronous online learning (modules you work through at your own pace).
+It will run in UD’s 5-week summer session from June 6 – July 8.
 The live sessions will be organized around the Delaware public school schedule.
-A tentative syllabus with more information about the required books and mode of delivery is online here and will be updated regularly.
 If public-health conditions allow, an optional in-person meeting may be scheduled in Dover.

 - LING699 — 3 graduate credits.
 Recommended for: teachers and specialists seeking certification as an EL/bilingual teacher and/or credits towards a Master’s degree and/or salary step; ARTC candidates, with approval.
-There are written assignments and graded online modules, suitable for a Master’s-level graduate course UD tuition rates apply (see Costs).
-Registration is open now.
-LING 699 is a substitute for LING 676, Second Language Acquisition and Bilingualism in the MA TESL and Additional Certification in ESL programs.
+There are written assignments and online modules, suitable for a Master’s-level graduate course.
+UD tuition rates apply (see Costs).
+Registration opens April 1.
+This year’s course meets the Literacy for English Learners (EDUC 740) requirement for certification.

 - Professional development — Educators, paraprofessionals and administrators in Delaware schools may take the Institute without paying tuition but will not earn university credit.
 PDMS registration will be available so that you can earn “clock hours.”
-Register for the PD option online.
+Online registration is now open; space is limited!